arduino/ArduinoCore-samd/bootloaders/zero/readme.txt

 checks the state of BOOT_LOAD_PIN (configurable by the user from main.h).
 If BOOT_LOAD_PIN is pulled low, bootloader execution is resumed.
 Finally, the first location of application is fetched and checked.
 If it is empty (0xFFFFFFFF), then bootloader execution is resumed.
+Note that when Arduino auto-reset (into bootloader) is initiated, the first flash row is erased, so the bootloader will always run after reset until a new sketch is transferred.
 Otherwise, it jumps to application and starts execution from there.
 The LED will light during bootloader execution.